lfricken/ti/core/readme.md

 promisory notes do not exist
-some primary strategy cards have no secondary card associated during agenda phase each player places typically one vote for a Leader, that leader then reveals agenda and decides outcome
+some primary strategy cards have no secondary card associated during agenda phase each player places typically one vote for a Leader, that leader then reveals agenda and decides outcome you can only trade with special cards; You can trade Goods, Unresearched Unit Tech, Research Points, Ability Cards you cannot have multiple tech versions War Suns, Flagships, or Mechs